felipeazucares/plotbot/README.md

 # Hairy Plotter

 DEV.TO Hackathon Project - interactive fiction generation using the FARM stack: fastAPI, aitextgen library, MongoDB Atlas and React.
 My submission to the MongoDB Atlas Hackathon on DEV.
+Built in three weeks between 20/12/21 and 13/1/22.

 ---